vinayhegde1990/devops-notes/Staging.md

 **Note:** *You can use sphinx-autobuild to auto-reload your docs.
 Run sphinx-autobuild . _build/html instead.*

-5. 5.
-To publish only relevant files but NOT the build, _static & _templates directories - please add a .gitignore in the root directory.
+5. To publish only relevant code files but NOT build, _static & _templates directories - please add a .gitignore in the root directory.
 A sample is below

 ```python
 #Folders to ignore